ERBringHorvath/SeqForge/README.md

 `--min-cov`: minimum query coverage threshold.
 Default = 75 <br />
 `--translate`: translates extracted nucleotide sequence(s) <br/>
 `--up`: extract additional basepairs upstream of aligned sequence <br/>
-`--down`: extract additional basepairs downstream of aligned sequence
+`--down`: extract additional basepairs downstream of aligned sequence <br/>
+`--keep-temp-files`: for archive submission; retains temporary directory generated at /tmp/seqforge_fasta_extract_*

 **NOTE:** Translation of sequences is optional, however care should be used when translating extracted nucleotide sequences, as BLAST results may not always contain a full CDS.
 To allow for this, when the `--translate` argument is called, extracted sequences will be trimmed to only include complete codons, which may affect interpretation of results.